 We meet the headmaster and some pupils who told us the impact that Fairtrade was making in their lives, he explained to us that the teachers are paid extra by Kuapa Kokoo co-operative to offer additional help to students in subjects where they need it also they provide some adult education too.

 The children asked me what football team do you support.
 I live near Leeds so its Leeds United, I said, No one had heard of them.

 Who is your favourite player?
-I told them my favourite Ghanaian who player for Leeds is Tony Yeboah, They all knew Yeboah.
+I told them that my favourite Ghanaian who played for Leeds united was Tony Yeboah, They all knew Yeboah.